gyorilab/emmaa/doc/dashboard/model_queries.rst

 EMMAA Model Queries
 ===================
+The Queries page can be accessed by clicking the "Queries" link at the top of the Dashboard website.

 Submitting a Query
 ------------------

+The model queries page can answer direct queries about one or more models.
+A query
-The model queries page can answer direct queries about the model.
-A query consists of a statement type, a subject and an object.
+consists of a statement type, a subject, and an object.
 Together with the query, at least one model needs to be selected for the query submission to be valid.
 A query can also optionally be submitted for registration.
 With this option, when returning to the page, previous queries will be loaded with